spcourse/python/en/style/10 Style Guide.md

     # This program calculates the average values of a series
     # of numbers input by the user.

+### Example 3

+Documentation strings, or docstrings, are strings enclosed in double (""") or single (\'\'\') quotation marks that appear on the first line of any function, class, method, or module.
+You can use them to explain and document a specific block of code.

+    def my_complex_function(some_value):
+        """
+        This complex function takes some_value and does some complicated calculations with it.
+After those calculations, the resulting value is returned.
+        """
+        result = some_value + 1

+        return result

 #### Writing style

 Note the writing style in this example.
 The summary in the comment above is too long for one line.
 If that is the case, the comment should be divided over multiple lines explicitly.
 Just add another line with a `#` in front of it.

-We have chosen to truncate after 60 characters.
+We have chosen to truncate after 80 characters.
 Lines should have a length of approximately 45-90 characters, as is the case in books.
 This makes your code and comments easy to read.

 ## Indentation